 Whether or not root canal treatment is needed for dental crown placement depends on the specific condition of each person's tooth, determined by the dentists after a thorough examination.
 Doctors always prioritize preserving the natural tooth structure and minimize root canal treatment as much as possible.

 However, in some special cases, patients will only receive dental crowns after root canal treatment to ensure complete removal of bacteria and prevent infection.
-To know if root canal treatment is necessary for your crown, you must determine which of the following situations your oral condition falls under.
+To determine whether a root canal is needed before getting a crown, you must determine which of the following situations your oral condition falls under.

 Cases where root canal treatment is required before crown placement